Our Legislative Agenda considers the following Development Issues affecting Niagara County businesses:

 - Work with local IDAs to promote a unified system of development opportunities for use in multiple business fields such as developers, lending institutions, realtors, and business groups.

 - Ensure language in legislation does not encumber local development agencies from promoting their region to business interests.

 As the region looks to draw on continued economic development, it is imperative that there is a trained work force ready to fill the jobs created.
 Western New York and Niagara County are fortunate to have many fine higher educational institutions to help develop the work force of the future.
 However, job readiness training, skilled labor and other programs to create a demand driven workforce are equally important.

-Support expanding programs like “Dream It Do It”, created by the National Association of Manufacturers, to create a labor force that meets educational and technical skill requirements of manufacturers.
+- Support expanding programs like “Dream It Do It”, created by the National Association of Manufacturers, to create a labor force that meets the educational and technical skill requirements of manufacturers.